just1689/kubernetes-warm-images/README.md

   overhead for pulling images each time is consequential.
 - "Warm critical images" - You may want your nodes to have images cached for critical workloads before they're actually needed.
-- "I don't trust my container registry" - Your image server might not be as HA as your K8s cluster.

 ## Architecture